What Does a Bankruptcy Attorney Do?

 - Representation when the case goes to court.

 The bankruptcy process begins with a 30-60 minute interview between you and a lawyer.
 If you are married, both of you should attend so that all questions can be answered honestly and accurately.
+The attorney will be able to lay out your options including the potential to file bankruptcy without a spouse.

 Making guesses about how much you owe and who you owe it to is not a good idea.
 The attorney will want some paperwork that backs up your answers on how many assets you have and how much you owe.
 Don’t hold anything back if you want an honest and accurate assessment of your situation.
+The advice you’re attorney gives you is only as good as the information you provide.

 When the attorney has enough documented evidence to evaluate your case, he should offer advice on how to proceed.
 A good attorney does not always recommend filing bankruptcy.
 It’s possible your problem could be resolved through less drastic means like debt settlement or maybe even a debt management program.